wkaczurba/AzureForJava/README.md

 # Missing link, invalid, incorrect information or t-typo :) ?

   - fork this repo
-  - create meaningful branch
+  - create meaningful branch name
-  - create pull-request and provide details on what needs to be changed.
+  - create pull-request and provide details on what needs to be changed why etc.